swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

   /// ## Errors
   /// This method is allowed to throw because of underlying transport or serialization errors,
   /// as well as by re-throwing the error received from the remote callee (if able to).
-  //
+  ///
-  // Ad-hoc protocol requirement func remoteCall<Actor, Failure, Success>(
+  /// Ad-hoc protocol requirement. func remoteCall<Actor, Failure, Success>(
       on actor: Actor,
       target: RemoteCallTarget,